intelligenxe/.github/CONTRIBUTING.md

-# Contributing to The Strategist Platform
+# Contributing to the Strategist Platform

 Welcome, and thank you for your interest.